ibm-cloud-docs/hlf-support/vscode-extension.md

 After you package a smart contract project, you can export it from VS Code:

-1. In the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric extension panel, right-click the smart contract package and select **Export Package**.
+1. In the {{site.data.keyword.IBM_notm}} Blockchain Platform extension panel, right-click the smart contract package and select **Export Package**.
 2. Choose the directory to save your smart contract package file and click **Export**.

-You can also import an existing smart contract package into the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric pane:
+You can also import an existing smart contract package into the {{site.data.keyword.IBM_notm}} Blockchain Platform pane:

 1. In the **Smart Contracts** pane, click the overflow menu and select **Import a Package**.
 2. Browse to the smart contract package that you want to import, and click **Import**.